The most recent BP oil spill dramatically illustrates why Progressivism is necessary. But first, a little historical background.

 Perhaps the one American economist most admired by conservatives was Milton Friedman (1912-2006).
 Among others that he strongly influenced was the U. S. Federal Reserve Chairman from 1987 to 2006, Alan Greenspan.

-In 1999 Freidman stated that he would eliminate most U. S. cabinet departments, including those overseeing commerce, education, energy, and labor (some of this material and references for it can be found in my An Age of Progress? ).
+In 1999 Freidman stated that he would eliminate most U. S. cabinet departments, including those overseeing commerce, education, energy, and labor (some of this material and references for it can be found in my An Age of Progress?).
 But it was also Freidman who contended that “the social responsibility of business is to increase its profits.”
-In The Cultural Contradictions of Capitalism (1976), prominent sociologist Daniel Bell wrote that “in its products and in its advertisements, the corporation promotes pleasure, instant joy, relaxing, and letting go,” and that this situation left “capitalism with no moral or transcendental ethic.”
+In The Cultural Contradictions Of Capitalism: 20th Anniversary Edition, prominent sociologist Daniel Bell wrote that “in its products and in its advertisements, the corporation promotes pleasure, instant joy, relaxing, and letting go,” and that this situation left “capitalism with no moral or transcendental ethic.”

 At first it was a diverse movement of many who thought of themselves as “progressives.”
 It appeared in western Europe and then spread to the United States, becoming especially evident in the Progressive Era (1890 to 1914).
 As one historian characterized this trans-Atlantic movement, it attempted “to limit the socially destructive effects of morally unhindered capitalism, to extract from those [capitalist] markets the tasks they had demonstrably bungled, to counterbalance the markets’ atomizing social effects with a counter calculus of the public weal [well-being].”